DRACO

 As of January 2014, work had moved to Draper Laboratory for further testing and development; "the team looks forward to larger scale animal trials and clinical human trials within a decade or less".
 Dr. Todd Rider presented at the SENS Foundation's SENS6 conference.
 He left the Draper Laboratory in May 2015 and started a crowdfunding campaign at Indiegogo to raise funds to test the drugs against the herpesvirus and retrovirus families.
 In total it was predicted that $500,000 per year for 4 years would be needed to optimise and demonstrate DRACOs against clinically relevant viruses, however, two crowdfunding campaigns for $90,000 both failed to reach their target in 2016.

 In 2015, an independent research group reported to have successfully observed antiviral activity against the porcine reproductive and respiratory syndrome virus (PRRSV) using DRACOs in vitro.

 As of December 2015, research related to DRACOs had ground to a halt due to a lack of funding.

 In July 2020, a paper from another independent research group about the effects of DRACO in vitro was published.
 According to the study, DRACO was nontoxic in uninfected mammalian cells, and cells infected with H1N1 influenza virus showed a "significant", dose-dependent level of apoptosis.

 In August 2020 a company called Kimer Med in New Zealand started developing VTose, a derivative of DRACO.

+In June 2023 Kimer Med reported that it had "achieved two 100% positive results in tests against the priority viruses Dengue (DENV-2) and Zika (ZIKV).
+The tests were carried out by an independent laboratory in the United States, where Kimer Med's antiviral compound, VTos], demonstrated 100% effectiveness against both Dengue and Zika virus in viral cytopathic effect (CPE) reduction assays, with low toxicity."

+The same article reported that Kimer Med's antiviral VTose compounds have now shown efficacy against a total of seven different viruses.

+In March 2024 Kimer Med announced it has signed a contract valued at up to USD$750,000 (NZD$1.3 million) with Battelle Memorial Institute (Battelle), the world's largest independent, nonprofit research and development organization.
+The contract is focused on the discovery and development of new antiviral drug candidates for the treatment of alphaviruses.

+The same article reported that since it launched in 2020, "Kimer Med has since developed innovative antivirals that have shown efficacy against 11 different viruses, including Dengue (all four types), Zika virus, and Herpes Simplex-2 (HSV-2)."